-In early 2021, preparation for mandatory submission of returns by property owners, occupiers and agents commenced.
-On September 6 2021, the Public Notice was issued for submission of Returns and the website was officially launched.
-Accordingly, access to the new Return is being facilitated via the website and Valuation Division Offices and TTPost direct mail delivery to property owners/occupiers.
+In early 2021, preparation for mandatory submission of Returns by property owners, occupiers and agents commenced.
+On September 6, 2021, the Public Notice was issued for submission of Returns and the website was officially launched.
+Accordingly, access to the new Return is being facilitated via the Valuation Division's website, Offices and TTPost direct mail delivery to property owners/occupiers.
 Submission of Returns is facilitated online or via drop boxes at Valuation Division Offices and Municipal Corporations in regions where Valuation Divisions are not present.

-The Public Notice was published in the local newspapers informing property owners of the need to submit Valuation Returns Forms and all other accompanying documents.

-This request for submission of returns issued by the Commissioner of Valuations commenced on September 6, 2021, and the deadline for submission of returns by property owners/occupiers/agents is November 30, 2021.
+The Public Notice was published in the local newspapers informing property owners of the need to submit Valuation Return Forms and all other accompanying documents.
+This request for submission of Returns issued by the Commissioner of Valuations commenced on September 6, 2021, and the deadline for submission of Returns by property owners/occupiers/agents is November 30, 2021.

-Following the submission of completed returns and the completion of the requisite activities by the Valuation Division, it is expected that the Commissioner of Valuations will have the property data required to complete the Valuation Roll.
+Following the submission of completed Returns and the completion of the requisite activities by the Valuation Division, it is expected that the Commissioner of Valuations will have the property data required to complete the Valuation Roll.